-Ever since the spread of COVID-19, countries going on lockdown and people starting self-isolation, we’ve been experiencing an array of emotions.
+Ever since the spread of COVID-19, countries going on lockdown, and people starting self-isolation, we’ve been experiencing an array of emotions.
 It’s something that neither of us has ever been through before.
 Our life has changed, our daily routines have suffered, and our jobs and businesses have been affected.
-Over and above, we forced to depart from our families and friends.
+Over and above, we to depart from our families and friends forcefully.

 It’s ok not to feel ok.
-It’s normal to feel overwhelmed with the burden, and it’s ok to feel down that all your plans put on hold.
+It’s normal to feel overwhelmed with the burden, and it’s ok to feel down that all your plans are on hold.

-Yet moving on every day with all this weight in your chest is another load that you can learn to deal with.
+Yet moving on every day with all weight in your chest is another load you can learn to deal with bravery.

 Ways to cope and manage your feelings during self-isolation:

 Anas Ibn Malik narrated that when the Prophet’s young son Ibrahim was passing away, he went with his companions to see him.
 He took Ibrahim, kissed him and smelled him.
 Ibrahim was in his last breaths when the Prophet Muhammad’s eyes (PBUH) started shedding tears.

 Abdur Rahman bin `Auf said, “O Allah’s Apostle, even you are weeping!”
 He said, “O Ibn `Auf, this is mercy.”
 Then he wept more and said, “The eyes are shedding tears and the heart is grieved, and we will not say except what pleases our Lord, O Ibrahim !
 Indeed we are grieved by your separation.” – Bukhari